 Budget Analysts

 Budget analysts take the pulse of an organization’s return on spending.
 They often complete studies that affect management, marketing, production, and procurement.
-Budget analysts are also charged with finding funding sources and completing financial reporting required by the government.
-The MBA curriculum for analysts includes economics, finance, and budget forecasting.
+Budget analysts are also charged with identifying funding sources and completing financial reports required by the government.
+The MBA curriculum for analysts includes coursework in economics, finance, and budget forecasting.

 Source: Bureau of Labor Statistics, 2019